RaynaRampalli/protify/README.md

 > If you use Protify in your work, **please cite [Rampalli et al. (2023)](#citation).**

-This package was developed with the help of OpenAI.
 Original code written by Rayna Rampalli.
+This package was developed with the help of OpenAI tools to support coding and documentation.

 ---